Bestakdv/vhs-intro-ai/chatgpt_tutor_astar.md

 # ChatGPT as a tutor
-**can you please write the A Star algorithm in python an explain it**
+**can you please write the A Star algorithm in python and explain it using haversine**

 >code is in notebook